Sunday, 4 October 2020

 The family did return to Brighton for a short time.
 They were living at 25 Islingword Street when his sister Florence was born.

-In 1901, he was around 13 years old and the family was living at 208 East Street in the parish of St. Peter, Parliamentary division of Walworth, which is also the Municipal Borough of Southwark.
+In 1901, he was around 13 years old, and the family was living at 208 East Street in the parish of St. Peter, Parliamentary division of Walworth, which is also the Municipal Borough of Southwark.
 It's hard to find these places on current maps as this part of London was bombed during WWII.
 East Street still exists, but 208 has been replaced by a newer building.
 There were four families at that address, so it was probably an apartment building.
 His grandmother, Mary Ann Rowland, was living with them, and his father's occupation was still a gas stoker.

 Speaking of Florence Gertrude Lizette Clack, I am so glad that her parents gave her such a long name and she used it because I would never have found out where he was buried if she hadn't applied for a WWI pension and used her whole name!